-That said, it is altogether inappropriate to require a faculty member to cede ownership of a course to the university merely because the course is prepared in a format suitable to on-line presentation.
-Faculty members who do so should realize they may bec signing away to the university their right to modify the course or control its performance.
-The university may modify the course or assign it to someone else to teach or change the attribution of authorship.
-The major national outlets for MOOCs are so far apparently not demanding ownership of university-based courses.
+That said, it is altogether inappropriate to require a faculty member to cede ownership of a course to the university merely because the course is prepared in a format suitable to online presentation.
+Faculty members who do so should realize they may be signing away to the university their right to modify the course or control its performance.
+The university may modify the course, assign it to someone else to teach, or change the attribution of authorship.
+The major national outlets for massive open online courses (MOOCs) are so far apparently not demanding ownership of university-based courses.
 Nor do they require universities to assert ownership.
-University administrators are simply exploiting this as an opportunity to take ownership of faculty instructional IP, when all that is needed is for a faculty member to grant permission to the university to host a course in an online program.
+University administrators are simply exploiting the situation as an opportunity to take ownership of instructional intellectual property, when all that is needed is for a faculty member to grant permission to the university to host a course in an online program.

-Contrary to the emerging pattern of coopting faculty instructional IP, an April 2013 memo from the California State University Long Beach administration established an interim agreement for faculty applying for 2013 internal grants to support development of online courses, using a very different approach to define a principle that could be widely adopted:
+Contrary to the emerging pattern of coopting the faculty's instructional intellectual property, an April 2013 memorandum from the California State University, Long Beach, administration established an interim agreement for faculty members applying for 2013 internal grants to support development of online courses, using a very different approach to define a principle that could be widely adopted:

-the faculty member shall retain ownership of all works he or she produces for ... online instruction.
-Thus, in the absence of a separate, written 'work-for-hire agreement' which may supersede this agreement, the undersigned faculty member shall be deemed to be the sole owner of all intellectual property rights in his or her course materials, even though the faculty member is receiving a financial stipend to support the creation of online lectures, electronic presentations, podcasts, quizzes, tests, readings, simulations, including development of software, and other teaching and learning activities or material.
-The fact that the faculty member might use common campus resources (e.g., computers, library books, library databases, software licensed to CSULB for faculty and staff use, consultations with reference librarians, assistance from the Faculty Center for Professional Development and Instructional Technology Support Services staff) shall not alter faculty ownership of the works produced by the faculty member
+the faculty member shall retain ownership of all works he or she produces for . . . online instruction.
+Thus, in the absence of a separate, written "work-for-hire agreement" which may supersede this agreement, the undersigned faculty member shall be deemed to be the sole owner of all intellectual property rights in his or her course materials, even though the faculty member is receiving a financial stipend to support the creation of online lectures, electronic presentations, podcasts, quizzes, tests, readings, simulations, including development of software, and other teaching and learning activities or material.
+The fact that the faculty member might use common campus resources (e.g., computers, library books, library databases, software licensed to CSULB for faculty and staff use, consultations with reference librarians, assistance from the Faculty Center for Professional Development and Instructional Technology Support Services staff) shall not alter faculty ownership of the works produced by the faculty member.